chapel-lang/chapel/doc/sphinx/source/modules/layoutdist.rst

-.. _distributions_and_layouts:
+.. _layouts_and_distributions:

-Standard Distributions and Layouts
+Standard Layouts and Distributions
 ----------------------------------

 Contents: